rkruegs123/jax-catalyst-design/README.md

 Code for designing **spider catalysts**

+# February 16, 2024
+- did lots of experimenting: we're having lots of issues with interactions with other vertices
+- plan (next week): cheat by only having the spider attract the vertex to bind, the physical analogy is adding a tag to the particle we want to pull off at a later time

 # February 6, 2024

 - Added interaction energy between shell and spider (just morse attraction and general soft sphere repulsion)